 Less-than-stellar ongoing rewards

 That said, when you consider the card’s overall low rewards rate along with the annual fee that you have to pay right off the bat, it’s easy to see why you might skip the Platinum Delta card unless you spend a lot on Delta flights every year, especially if you don’t frequently make large purchases.

 Annual companion pass

 One frequently overlooked benefit of this card is the round-trip companion airfare you receive each year upon renewal.
-While you do have to pay any taxes and fees associated with the free companion fare, this perk can pay off handsomely if you’re able to use it for an expensive flight and you planned to pay for at least one flight already.
+While you do have to pay any taxes and fees associated with the free companion fare (no more than $80 for roundtrip domestic flights and no more than $250 for roundtrip international flights, both for itineraries with up to four flight segments), this perk can pay off handsomely if you’re able to use it for an expensive flight and you planned to pay for at least one flight already.

 Valuable airline perks

 Cardholders also receive valuable perks from Delta, including a free checked bag, priority boarding, 20% discount on in-flight purchases, 15% savings on award travel booked through Delta (not applicable to partner-operated flights or to taxes and fees) and no foreign transaction fees.

 Special perks for business owners

 Since this is a business card at heart, it comes with several benefits that apply to business specifically.
 For starters, you get free cards for employees and the ability to set individual spending limits.
 Business owners also get special account management tools that allow them to set up alerts, manage receipts, designate an account manager and track their spending.

 Cardholders may also qualify for extra savings on eligible business purchases.

 The downsides (and upsides) of Delta SkyMiles

 When it comes to investing in the Delta SkyMiles program, it’s important to know this frequent flyer program has its downsides.
 One of the biggest pitfalls of the program is the fact it doesn’t come with an awards chart.
 Without an awards chart, it’s hard to know how many miles you’ll need for a flight until you’re ready to redeem.